-Where are iMovie files stored? iMovie autosaves all its troves of data and resources in a library file labeled iMovie Library under the iMovie folder of your computer.
+Where are iMovie files stored on your iPhone, iPad, or Mac?
+How to save iMovie project? iMovie autosaves all its troves of data and resources in a library file labeled iMovie Library under the iMovie folder of your computer.
 Every time you modify or add to your ongoing project, iMovie autosaves.
 The iMovie Library file grinds to a halt if you rename it.

 iMovie folders stashes subfolders with vast amounts of data.
 However, older versions and iMovie 10 store their files at different destinations.
 Once you update to iMovie 10, you can delete the contents you don’t need like folders associated with the previous version like iMovie Events.

 Actually, it may be difficult to locate all the iMovie files by yourself, so it's better to ask for help with smart tools like Mac cleaners.
 You can just have a free try with them.

 iMovie acts as your databank to store data or assets such as video, images, and audio.
 Once you finish editing, close the app by clicking on the red button in the upper left corner of the window.
 This will ensure that your workflow maintains incremental changes before you back it up.Let’s get down to business and answer the question- where are iMovie files stored:

 1. Locate iMovie Library under the Movies registry by either double-clicking the Macintosh HD icon on the upper-right corner of the window.
 Alternatively, click on the Finder icon at the foot of the screen.